Shorts Circuit

 A soldier arrives to defend an apartment from an impending attack — but its residents insist there must be some mistake.
 As absurdity escalates and reality blurs, the price of silence and anonymity comes due.

-A darkly comic portrayal of how society unravels when law and order are just a façade and even staying under the radar doesn’t guarantee your safety.
+A dystopian portrayal of how society unravels when law and order are just a façade and even staying under the radar doesn’t guarantee your safety.

 प्रस्ताव (Prastaav)